robinmonjo/coincoin/README.md

 This is an umbrella project that provides the blockchain core and a REST API built with Phoenix.

+It provides peer-to-peer communications, naive blockchain logic and a rudimentary Proof of Work.

 ## Usage

 Setting up a 3 nodes blockchain locally: